 As Directors, their role is not to provide scrutiny, but to be accountable to the SIB, alongside other directors, for the performance of the company and for their own performance as a Director.
-The SIB will continue to be the subject for scrutiny rather than individual directors.
+The SIB will continue to provide scrutiny rather than individual directors.